Robert Lansing: World War I

+German historian Gerhard Ritter wrote of Lansing in this period: "Lansing had the coolest head among all of Wilson's advisers.
+His power politics were least inhibited by moral considerations and pacifist impulses."

 In 1916, Lansing hired a handful of men who became the State Department's first special agents in the new Bureau of Secret Intelligence.
 The agents were initially used to observe the activities of the Central Powers in America and later to watch over interned German diplomats.
 The small group of agents hired by Lansing would eventually become the U.S. Diplomatic Security Service (DSS).

 Later life

 In 1919, Lansing became the nominal head of the US Commission to the Paris Peace Conference.
 Because he did not regard the League of Nations as essential to the peace treaty, Lansing began to fall out of favor with Wilson, who considered participation in the League of Nations to be a primary goal.
 During Wilson's stroke and illness, Lansing called the cabinet together for consultations on several occasions.
 In addition, he was the first cabinet member to suggest for Vice President Thomas R. Marshall to assume the powers of the presidency.
 Displeased by Lansing's independence, Edith Wilson requested Lansing's resignation.
 Lansing stepped down from his post on February 12, 1920.

 After leaving office, Lansing resumed practicing law.
-He died in New York City on October 30, 1928, and was buried at Brookside Cemetery in Watertown, New York.
+He died in New York City on October 30, 1928 at the age of 64, and was buried at Brookside Cemetery in Watertown, New York.